bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/features/code-breakdown.md

 Also, additional packages will be created and placed alongside: `impl` for the protocol implementations and `encoding` for the encoders/decoders.

-The way how the generated code will breaked down by packages and files is controlled by `--*-scope` cli args.
+The way how the generated code will be broken down by packages and files is controlled by `--*-scope` cli args.

 By default, the tool creates a package per entity type (**models**, **servers**, **channels**, etc.).
 Every single entity is put to a separate file.